Why Healthy Boundaries Are So Important For Teenagers

 This applies to being there emotionally for your child and for setting boundaries and disciplining your child.
 When you set a rule and explain the consequence, make sure that you are ready to enforce that consequence.
 By following through you are showing your teen that you mean what you say and say what you mean.
 On the flip side of this coin, it also means that if you say your teen can call you no matter the situation and not get in trouble, do not punish them if they call you and have been drinking underage and need a ride home.
 Being unpredictable with your child will either allow them to push you over or not trust that you will follow through.

 Teenagers will push boundaries no matter what parents try, however that is how they learn.
 Empathizing with them, allowing them to face the natural consequences and being steady and unwavering will support their growth towards independence and foster your bond with them.
 Remember, you are growing with your teen!
 There is no perfect way to parent and you will make mistakes – share that with your teen, be open and as you empathize with them and they will learn to empathize with you.

 If you are struggling with parenting your teenager, I recommend Dr. Cloud’s book, Boundaries with Teens.

-If you need an experienced neutral party help you communicate and develop healthy boundaries – I highly recommend this therapist, who specializes in helping parents and teens.
+If you need an experienced neutral party help you communicate and develop healthy boundaries and you are in the Jacksonville area, I highly recommend this therapist, who specializes in helping parents and teens.